gyaresu/llcCodeDay/readme.md

 print(sys.version)
 ```

-This lead to the exercise reference code `writing_csv.py` to give me the error below:
+This led to the exercise reference code `writing_csv.py` to give me the error below:

 ```python
 Traceback (most recent call last):